If you spit out the first words that come to mind when you hear Mendoza, they’re probably words like Malbec, wine, and mas vino por favor.

 San Rafael is a small city three hours south of Mendoza and in reality, it’s a destination all on its own.

-My husband has family there and we spent a few days with them back in 2014 (way before my blogging days) and we’re due for another visit soon.
+My husband has family there and we spent a few days with them back in 2014 and again in 2024, always taking the mornings to tour the wineries and canyon before family duties call.

 The day tour hits up the most beautiful highlights in San Rafael.